8 Proven Ideas to Engage Travelers and Grow Your Tour Business

 7. Answer Questions

 One way to ensure better engagement on social media is to simply be available.
-In fact, Facebook will even let visitors to page know how long it usually takes you to respond to inquiries.
+In fact, Facebook will even let visitors to the page know how long it usually takes you to respond to inquiries.
 The sooner you can respond to messages and posts, the better.
 In fact, you might even consider using a messenger bot to provide 24/7 coverage.

 Another thing you can do is monitor your messages, emails, and customer service tickets.
 Determine the questions and concerns that seem to come up most frequently.
 Then, use those to create content that gives your audience the information they seek.